timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 # Introduction

-[@!RFC8181] describes the RPKI Publication Protocol that is used between RPKI Certificate Authorities (CAs) and their Publication Repository server.
+[@!RFC8181] describes the RPKI Publication Protocol used between RPKI Certificate Authorities (CAs) and their Publication Repository server.
-The server is responsible for handling publication requests sent by the CAs, called Publishers in this context, and ensuring that their data is made available to RPKI Relying Parties (RPs) in in public rsync and RRDP [@!RFC8182] publication points.
+The server is responsible for handling publication requests sent by the CAs, called Publishers in this context, and ensuring that their data is made available to RPKI Relying Parties (RPs) in (public) rsync and RRDP [@!RFC8182] publication points.

-In this document we will describe best current practices based on the operational experience of several implementers and operators.
+In this document, we will describe best current practices based on the operational experience of several implementers and operators.

 # Glossary